02 Nov, 2020 Time to take responsibility to educate our own children and youth again

 Tolerance is about how we treat people irrespective of how much we disagree.

-How long will our children and youth stand when picked on by students and teachers for being ‘intolerant’ because they believe something different to the woke teacher, who’s own views have been established by nothing more than the peer pressure of an education system and public media – who will kick them out of the ‘in group’ if they don’t comply.
-So they’ve complied.
+How long will our children and youth stand when picked on by students and teachers for being ‘intolerant’ because they believe something different to the woke young (or old) teacher, who’s own views have been established by nothing more than the peer pressure of an education system and public media – who will kick them out of the ‘in group’ if they don’t comply?

-This is no joke – and the force of these cultural bias’ are too great for most youth to face!
+The force of many current cultural bias’ is too great for most youth to face!

 We must not underestimate the power of education

-Any leader with intelligence can work out how to lead a people – by leading the education.
+Any leader with intelligence can work out how to lead a wider population – by taking leadership of their education (and media).

-Prior to the French Revolution Yale President Timothy Dwight warned that Voltaire’s atheistic agenda included the controlling of the education of the youth.
-“Education of youth…books repeat with infidelity, irreligion, immorality, and obscenity.”
-It was all part of a plan to break down their morality – and with it any adherence to the Christian faith and ethics.
-(It was those ethics that would stop a revolution, so they had to be defeated!)
+Prior to the French Revolution, Yale President Timothy Dwight warned that Voltaire’s atheistic agenda included the controlling of the education of the youth.
+“Education of youth…books replete with infidelity, irreligion, immorality, and obscenity.”
+It was all part of an intentional plan to break down their morality – and with it any adherence to the Christian faith and ethics.
+(It was those ‘traditional’ ethics that would stop the desired revolution, so the ideas had to be defeated first!)
+In fact, books were written in the names of people who were dead – to give credibility to new ideas.

 Karl Marx wrote, “The education of all children, from the moment that they can get along without a mother’s care, shall be in state institutions at state expense.”